Mammogram shows Mass: Characteristics of a Mass

-If cysts are found, they are definitely not cancer.
+If cysts are present on mammogram, they are definitely not cancer.

-If the radiologist think the mass is solid, based on its shape on the mammograms or based on the ultrasound results, then it might need a biopsy.
+If the radiologist think the mass may be solid, because of the shape and the ultrasound results, then it might need a biopsy.

-The breast mammogram below certain appears to have a nodule of some sort, but since it may or may not be a real nodule, one could label it as an ‘asymmetric density’ or a ‘developing asymmetry’.
+The breast mammogram in the image, certainly appears to have a nodule of some sort, but since it may or may not be a real nodule, one could label it as an ‘asymmetric density’ or a ‘developing asymmetry’.

-When a mass is seen on one mammogram view, the radiologists wonders, is it only one ‘view’?
-If so, it may be called ‘asymmetric density’.
+When a mass shows up on one mammogram view, the radiologists will ask himself, ‘is it only one view’?’
+If so, it may be ‘asymmetric density’.
 The radiologist must look at both views, (They call them ‘orthogonal’ views.
 Orthogonal views are views from different angles, usually at 90 degrees, like looking at a face from the front and side )

-A mass seen in both orthogonal views will be considered a ‘true’ mass.
+Radiologist consider a mass seen in both orthogonal views to be a ‘true’ mass.

-Other curious findings which lead to a speculation of ‘unconfirmed mass’ include asymmetrical breast tissue, and architectural distortion, and these uncertainties will need to be resolved.
+Other curious findings which lead to a speculation of ‘unconfirmed mass’ include asymmetrical breast tissue, and architectural distortion.
+So, your radiologist will order more tests to confirm these uncertainties.

 What does it mean if you have a ‘cyst’?

-A complicated cysts will not appear to have a thickened wall or any solid mural nodules.
+A complicated cyst will not appear to have a thickened wall or any solid mural nodules.

 Complicated cysts and clustered microcysts are considered ‘probably benign’ if they are non palpable.
-That would correspond to a “BIRADS category 3, and given short term followup.
-If the lesions are palpable they will probably be aspirated (drained with a needle), and probably have a biopsy done as well.
+That would correspond to a “BIRADS category 3, and given short term follow-up.

 Palpable complicated cysts and clustered microcysts are considered BIRADS category 4.

-Ultrasound is also used as a followup evaluation, as well as ‘spot compression’ X-rays.
+Ultrasound is also a useful tool for a follow-up evaluation, as well as ‘spot compression’ X-rays.
 Note that all mammograms are done with some breast compression, but a spot compression test uses a special plate or cone which lets you see a clearer image of a much smaller area.
 Margins also become clearer using spot compression.

-Focal asymmetry means the suspected asymmetry-mass is much smaller, and has a similar shape on two views.
-It lacks the clear borders that we see in a true mass, and it usually is found to be an ‘island’ of normal , yet dense fibroglandular tissue, especially when it is interspersed with fat.
-The liklihood of malignancy with focal asymmetry is less than 1%.
+Means the suspect asymmetry-mass is much smaller, and has a similar shape on two views.
+It lacks the clear borders that we see in a true mass, and it usually appears as an ‘island’ of normal , yet dense fibroglandular tissue.
+The likelihood of malignancy with focal asymmetry is less than 1%.

-Followup procedures will to some degree depend upon whether or not this a first or subsequent screening.
-If there are previous mammograms and the focal asymmetry seems to be stable, then it is considered benign and yearly screenings are adequate.
-If this is the first screening and without other worrisome features, the lesion is ‘probably benign‘ or about a BIRADS category 3.
-Short term ( 6 months or less ) follow up is recommended, but the chance of malignancy is still less than 2%.
+If this is the first screening and without other worrisome features, the lesion is ‘probably benign‘ or about a BIRADS category 3, radiologists recommend short term ( 6 months or less ) follow-up.
+However, the chance of malignancy is still less than 2%.

 A developing asymmetry is a focal asymmetry which is new, more dense, or larger than on a previous mammogram.
-The likelihood of malignancy is quite high, between 10-15%, and additional evaluations are always required at screening.
-A biopsy will likely be required if the lesion now seems ‘indeterminate’ as compared to previous screenings.
-If there are suspicious microcalcifications, evidence of a solid mass, or architectural distortion, a biopsy is always performed.
+The likelihood of malignancy is quite high, between 10% to 15%.

 Differential Diagnosis for a solitary, well-circumscribed mass